-- This work demonstrates the use of the Online-SPE solution for enrichment, separation, and detection in trace level analysis of pesticide residues in water samples by HPLC with triple quadrupole MS detection. - It was demonstrated that lowest LOD of 0.5 ppt and LOO as low as 1 ppt could be achieved.
-The methodology shows a high sample-to-sample reproducibility with area deviation of less than 7%. - The efficient online-SPE trapping process allows pesticide detection in real drinking water samples well below the regulatory limits with high precision and accuracy.
+This work demonstrates the use of the Online-SPE solution for enrichment, separation, and detection of trace level pesticide residues in water samples by HPLC with triple quadrupole MS detection.

+It was demonstrated that an LOD of 0.5 ppt and an LOQ as low as 1 ppt could be achieved.
+The methodology shows a high sample-to-sample reproducibility with area deviation of less than 7%.

+The efficient online-SPE trapping process allows pesticide detection in real drinking water samples well below regulatory limits with high precision and accuracy.